matt-ball/box-cli/README.md

 ## Try extending the CLI

 The codebase has been kept purposefully light such that it be easy for all to understand.
 It uses popular packages and basic concepts while having just enough pre-existing code to define some patterns/expectations for future contributions.
-Try adding operations to support CRUD operations on folders!
+Try adding support for CRUD operations on folders!